NIHR research outputs and publications guidance

 Wording for researchers funded by NIHR research programmes

-Use of the correct NIHR unique award identifier is vital as it greatly aids the automated identification of publications and contributes to NIHR’s ability to report accurately on the outputs, outcomes and impact of the work we fund.
+Please include the correct NIHR unique award identifier, because this greatly aids the automated identification of publications and contributes to NIHR’s ability to report accurately on the outputs, outcomes and impact of the work we fund.

 All research programmes (except EME)